Lyles’ pitching, Heim’s homer lead Rangers past Indians 7-2

 The Indians (79-82) clinched a losing record for the first time since 2012.
 They’ll play Sunday for the last time with the nickname they’ve used since 1915.
 The team will be called the Guardians starting next season.

+“It would have been nice to go into (Sunday) saying, ‘Let’s get .500,’ but that’s not going to happen,” Cleveland acting manager DeMarlo Hale said.
+“We just go into (Sunday) saying, ‘Let’s win the last game.’ ”

-Heim homered for the first time since Sept.
+Heim, acquired in the February trade that sent former Rangers All-Star Elvis Andrus to Oakland, homered for the first time since Sept.
 11 and for only the second time since a flurry of five in three games July 30-Aug.
 1 that included consecutive walk-offs.

+“I wish I could have a couple more games to keep the season going,” Heim said.

 Willie Calhoun also homered for Texas, leading off the game with a home run for the second time in his career.